andycroll/andycroll.com/_posts/2019/2019-09-22-a-rails-active-model-validator-for-stripe-ids.md

 end
 ```

-...then used in models like so:
+...then use it in models like so:

 ```ruby
 class Subscription < ActiveRecord